gumeo/accSDA/README.md

 # so we penalize more for non-sparse solutions.
 res <- accSDA::ASDA(Xtrain,Ytrain,lam=0.01)

-# Plot the projected training data, it is projected to
+# Plot the projected training data, it is projected to the first
-# 2-dimension because we have 3 classes.
-The number of discriminant
+# 2-dimensions, this is possible because the number of discriminant
-# vectors is maximum number of classes minus 1.
+# vectors is the number of classes minus 1.
 XtrainProjected <- Xtrain%*%res$beta

 # Plot using the first two discriminant directions